Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 Homebrew is happy to accept applications that are built in Python, whether the apps are available from PyPI or not.
 Homebrew generally won't accept libraries that can be installed correctly with `pip install foo`.
 Bindings may be installed for packages that provide them, especially if equivalent functionality isn't available through pip.

-In general, applications should unconditionally bundle all of their Python-language dependencies and libraries and should install any unsatisfied dependencies; these strategies are discussed in depth in the following sections.
+Applications should unconditionally bundle all of their Python-language dependencies and libraries and should install any unsatisfied dependencies; these strategies are discussed in depth in the following sections.

 ## Applications